jp-mess/relative-geometry-article/index.md

 ```

-## Medium (realistic) noise
+## Realistic noise scenario

 I've now set the camera positional noise scale to `std = 0.5`, and the noise in all the ring parameters to `std = 0.1`.
+I think this would be realistic for both.
 The ring estimator converges quickly to a global error of `0.18`

 ```bash
 iter      cost      cost_change  |gradient|   |step|    tr_ratio  tr_radius  ls_iter  iter_time  total_time